 A Pod’s characteristic worth noting is that Pods are ephemeral, meaning they have a short lifetime.
 When a Pod fails, Kubernetes can replicate that Pod without interrupting the workflow.

-Nodes are worker machines, also called worker nodes, which can be physical or virtual machines.
+Nodes are worker machines, also called worker nodes, which can be physical or virtual.
 Nodes usually contain several Pods and have all the services needed to run those Pods.
 In short, nodes are in charge of running your containerized applications.
 To give you more information about Nodes, we will review two components in a Node: kubelet and kube-Proxy.

-The kubelet is an agent responsible for scheduling and making sure apps are properly running in a node.
+The kubelet is an agent responsible for scheduling and ensuring apps are properly running in a node.
 The kubelet is in charge of communicating with the Control Plane (discussed in the next section).
 If Pods fail, the kubelet follows the instructions from the Control Plane and can create or destroy a Pod accordingly.
 The kubelet also provides information about the Node’s health to the Control Plane.

-Suppose you have a Pod that runs a web page and a Pod that runs your database.
-If your web page needs to communicate with the database, the kube-proxy is in charge of making that communication successful.
+Suppose you have a Pod that runs a web page and a Pod that runs your database; if your web page needs to communicate with the database, the kube-proxy is in charge of making that communication successful.

 The control plane contains several components that are in charge of controlling and managing all the Kubernetes services required to run and deploy an application successfully.
-The control plane is responsible for managing all the Pods and ensuring that the desired state is achieved.
-We won’t be discussing each component in detail in this article, but you can find them in the Control Plane Components section in the Kubernetes documentation.
+The control plane manages all the Pods and ensures that the desired state is achieved.
+The control plane also makes sure all the resource requirements are met.

-As we mentioned before, Pods are ephemeral and you can lose data if they are destroyed.
-For that reason, you need a reliable software storage solution to keep your data safe, so that whenever a Pod fails, the new Pods can resume the task being performed by the faulty Pod.
+As we mentioned before, Pods are ephemeral, and you could lose data if they are destroyed.
+For that reason, you need a reliable software storage solution to keep your data safe so that whenever a Pod fails, the new Pods can resume the task being performed by the faulty Pod.